alan-turing-institute/TCPDBench/README.md

 ### Reproducing the experiments

 To fully reproduce the experiments, some additional steps are needed.
-Note that the Docker procedure outlined below automates this process substantially.
+Note that the Docker procedure outlined below automates this process somewhat.

 First, obtain the [Turing Change Point Dataset](https://github.com/alan-turing-institute/TCPD) and follow the